manu19901991/STM32WS_Spagna/introduction_instalation/file_live_1.md

 <br>

-If you have any questions or encounter any problems, please do not hesitate to contact us at  **[manuel.marcias@st.com]**

-We look forward to seeing you at the STM32WBA Workshop live session!
+If you have any questions or encounter any problems, please do not hesitate to contact us at  ignacio.espinel@avnet.eu We look forward to seeing you at the STM32WBA Workshop live session!
 <br>